TI-Forest-Sector-Modelling/PFA/README.md

 ## Acknowledgements
 This work has benefited from the support of [Dr. Andreas Kempe](https://www.thuenen.de/en/fachinstitute/waldwirtschaft/personal/wissenschaftliches-personal/dr-andreas-kempe) related to processing geospatial data.
+We also thank Carmelo Bonannella for the kind introduction to the available data and the valuable exchange.
+Special thanks go to the entire TI-FSM author collective, especially Franziska Schier and Christian Morland, for their trustworthy collaboration, critical discussions, and helpful comments.

 ## References